DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

-Looking at the execution time ($time$), \directgl{} and \directa{} are the best among all traditional algorithms. \directa{} does not have a traditional POH selection procedure.
-Instead, the algorithm selects at least one candidate from each group of different hyper-rectangles.
+Based on the execution time ($time$), \directgl{} and \directa{} are the best among all traditional algorithms. \directa{} does not have a traditional POH selection procedure.
+Instead, the algorithm selects at least one candidate from each group of different measures.
 Therefore, the number of selected hyper-rectangles per iteration is larger, especially for higher dimensionality test problems.
 Consequently, the number of iterations ($iter.$) using \directa{} is among the smallest.
-In overall, \directgl{} showed the most promising among all tested traditional \direct-type algorithms, while simplicial partition-based algorithms (various \disimplc{} variations) are not appealing for box-constrained problems.
+Overall, \directgl{} showed the most promising performance among all tested traditional \direct-type algorithms.

-The performance profiles on the interval $[1, 10000]$ of all algorithms are shown in \cref{fig:box2}.
-Again, the performance profiles confirm that the hybridized algorithms (enriched with \fmincon{} procedure) are more efficient than traditional \direct-type approaches.
-The \dirmin{} algorithm has the most wins and can solve about $35\%$ of problems with the highest efficiency, i.e., using the minor function evaluation (see the left side of \cref{fig:box2}).
-Nevertheless, when the performance ratio increases, the \directgl{} algorithm starts outperforming all algorithms, including hybridized ones.
-Although \directgl{} delivers the best overall performance (based on function evaluations), performance profiles in \cref{fig:box2} reveal that other \direct-type extensions (\plor, \directz, \birect, \birectgb) have more wins than \directgl{}.
-Moreover, they can solve about 60\% of problems (mainly lower conditionality) using a smaller number of function evaluations.
+The data profiles of all algorithms are shown in \cref{fig:box2}.
+Again, the data profiles confirm that the hybridized algorithms (enriched with \fmincon{} procedure) are more efficient than traditional \direct-type approaches.
+All three versions (\directrev, \dirmin, and \birmin) can solve about $60\%$ of problems in less than $1,000$ function evaluations (see the left panel of \cref{fig:box2}).
+However, by increasing the maximal budget of function evaluations, which is needed for more challenging problems, the \glccluster, and traditional \directgl{} algorithm outperformed all others, including hybridized ones.
+While \directgl{} delivers the best overall performance (based on function evaluations), data profiles in \cref{fig:box2} reveal that other \direct-type extensions (\plor, \directz, \birect, \birectgb) perform better when the maximal budget of function evaluations is $\leq 10^5$.
+Moreover, they can solve about $70\%$ of problems (mainly lower dimensionality) quicker.
 The two-step-based selection strategy in \directgl{} selects a more extensive set of POH.
-While for more straightforward problems, this is detrimental, but it helps locate a global solution faster to find it with higher accuracy.
-In terms of execution time (see the right-hand side in \cref{fig:box2}), \directgl{} is the fastest among all the traditional \direct-type algorithms (excluding hybridized).
+While for more straightforward problems, this is detrimental, it often helps to locate a global solution with higher accuracy faster.
+In terms of execution time (see the right panel in \cref{fig:box2}), \directgl{} is the fastest among the traditional \direct-type algorithms (excluding hybridized).